Antonia (wife of Pythodoros)

-Antonia (ca 50s BC – ?) was a Roman noblewoman who married the Greek nobleman Pythodoros of Tralles.
+Antonia (c.
+50s BC – ?) was a Roman noblewoman who married the Greek nobleman Pythodoros of Tralles.
 She has been identified as the daughter of the general Mark Antony, presumably by his second wife Antonia Hybrida Minor.
 Theodor Mommsen was the first historian to identify Pythodoros' wife as the same woman as the daughter of Antony who was engaged to a son of the triumvir Lepidus.
 Mommsen's view has found wide acceptance but is not without its detractors.

 Biography

 Early life

 Her parents were paternal first cousins.
 Antonia was the eldest known recorded child of Antony and some modern historians consider her to be the first child born to Antony.
 She was born and raised in Rome.
 By 47 BC, Antonia's parents had divorced because Antony believed Hybrida had slept with his friend, the tribune Publius Cornelius Dolabella.
 Within a year her father had married again to Fulvia, and had two sons named Antyllus and Iullus by her.